milandahal213/ProbRobotics/Final/readme.md

   * Install micropython in ESP8266.
   * Download the files from the ESP8266 folder and save them on the board.
   * Change the wifi credentials on the secrets.py file.
-  * You should also change the ip address on the main.py file with the ip address of the mosquitto broker *n(which is often the ip of the computer running Mosquitto broker)
+  * You should also change the ip address on the main.py file with the ip address of the mosquitto broker <i> which is often the ip of the computer running Mosquitto broker</i>

 2. LEGO SPIKE Prime kit
  * You will need LEGO SPIKE Prime kit.
 Install hubOS firmware.